 In the cases below “for worse” is the worst thing you can imagine.
-These five people unknowingly married a murderer.
+From Paula Dietz and the BTK Killer to Carole Hoff and John Wayne Gacy, here are five people unknowingly married a murderer.

 Annette Craver was only 15 when she met Felix Vail, who was in his early 40’s at the time.
 When she was 17, they married and left Houston to travel the country.
 A year later, the marriage was crumbling.
 Annette inherited $100,000, signed property over to Felix, and a few months later, she vanished.

 Felix told Annette’s mother that she wanted to leave him and he put her on a bus to Mexico.
 Her mother Rose didn’t buy it and with good reason: Annette was not the first of Felix’s partners to die or disappear mysteriously.
 In 1962, Felix’ first wife, Mary Horton Vail, drowned after Felix claimed she fell from a boat and he was unable to save her.
 However, Mary’s body had bruising on the head and neck and she was found with a scarf in her mouth.